Plug-and-Blend: A Framework for Controllable Story Generation with Blended Control Codes

 \subsection{Control Fidelity}

 Control fidelity is how well the generator responds to multiple control codes applied at once (see \citet{krause_gedi_2020} for experiments applying one control code at a time; we do not replicate them in this paper).
 For story generation, multiple control codes can be applied to the same sentence in a story at different weights.
-We perform experiments in a latent space walking setting, to measure content changes of generated sentences under the same prompt, same control codes but different relative control strength, in an unsupervised way.
+We perform experiments in a latent space walking setting, measuring content changes of generated sentences under the same prompt and control codes but different relative control strength.

 Given a particular prompt line in a story and two control topics $c_1$ and $c_2$, we re-generate the same line multiple times under different control strengths for each topic.
 Specifically we set $\omega_{c_1}$ to 0\%, 25\%, 50\%, 75\% or 100\% and $\omega_{c_2}=1-\omega_{c_1}$ to represent a range of different possible blends of topics in the same line.
-See table \ref{table_fidelity_example} for an example.
+See Table \ref{table_fidelity_example} for an example.
 Since we know the control parameters used to generate these sentences, in which $c_1$ receives more and more control strength relative to $c_2$, we expect to see sentences that are increasingly about topic $c_1$ and decreasingly about topic $c_2$.
 These sentences do not comprise a story sequence, but are different alternative sentences for the same line in a story under different topic control specifications.